In this article

 Do accrued expenses go on the income statement?

-Accrued expenses go on the expenses section of an income statement and the liabilities portion of a balance sheet.
+Accrued expenses go on the expenses section of an income statement and the liabilities portion of your company’s balance sheet.
 Basically, recording a journal entry involves debiting an expense account and crediting a liability account.
-Once that accrued expense is paid, you reverse the entry by debiting the liability account and crediting the asset account.
+Once that accrued expense is paid, you reverse the entry by debiting the accrued liability account and crediting the asset account.

 How to manage accrued expenses

-Go through your company’s expenses to identify those that the business has incurred but not yet paid for.
+Go through your company’s expenses to identify the ones your business has incurred but not yet paid for.
 Look out for things like rent, utilities, salaries, and miscellaneous fees that might reflect goods or services you’ve already received but not yet been billed for.

 The next step is to document these accrued expenses in your accounting system using the journal entry system outlined above.
 Check that you have the accurate amounts to debit and credit the relevant accounts.
 Try to make these records as early in the process as possible to ensure accuracy, and keep your documentation organized to prepare for any potential audits.

 Expense management software can help you identify and track accrued expenses in real time.
-You can set up entries for known recurring expenses and use the technology to ensure they are accurate and up to date.
-Good software also allows for seamless budgeting and payment planning with regular reports that accurately reflect a company’s current financial picture.
+You can set up entries for known recurring expenses and use the technology to ensure they’re accurate and up to date.
+The best platforms allow for seamless budgeting and payment planning, with regular financial reports that accurately reflect a company’s current financial picture.

 Another benefit of this system is that it saves the time and resources it takes to manually update spreadsheets and otherwise stay on top of these transactions.
 Using software reduces opportunities for human error and takes the guesswork out of managing finances.
-It also better prepares companies for potential audits.
+It also prepares you for any potential audits.

-To keep your accrual accounting system running smoothly and correctly, conduct periodic check-ins to confirm accuracy in the recording and make any needed adjustments.
+To keep your accrual accounting system running smoothly and correctly, conduct periodic check-ins to confirm the accuracy of your entries and make any necessary adjustments.
 Make sure your system is operating in compliance with the applicable industry standards.

 Streamline your expense management with Ramp